sfigg/commercialization-public/docset/design/compatibility/systems.md

  - This requirement is **Optional** for Server x64.
 However, if a TPM 2.0 is present on a Server x64 platform, that platform must comply with all requirements in System.Fundamentals.TPM20 and all sub-requirements.

-**Mandatory:** A system that implements a Trusted Platform Module must include a TPM which complies with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 0.99 (or later), 1.15 or later is recommended.
+**Mandatory:** A system that implements a Trusted Platform Module must include a TPM which complies with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.16 or later is recommended.

 **Mandatory:** Systems with TPM 2.0 must comply with the following requirements: